In September, Tim Alexander presents “Deschutes Boosts Quality, Throughput with Predictive Analytics” at

 Tim: I would say the average Deschutes drinker does not know of our attention to data, except to say that we continue to get market feedback that beer drinkers generally feel that any beer we put out will be a solid example of the style on the label and will be free of off-flavors.
 This is probably the best proof that our methods are working.
 The average drinker should not have to understand the attention to data or the data itself unless this really interests him (then we are happy to talk about it).
 As long as he has a general notion of the result, which is consistent, high-quality beer, we are happy.

-Want to discuss data and beer with Tim?
+Want to discuss data, network solutions and beer with Tim?
 Join him at Smart Industry 2018.
 Click here to learn more and register.